 Who is eligible to receive COVID-19 testing?

-All incorporated Fishers residents 18 and older are eligible for testing.
+All incorporated Fishers residents ages 12 and older are eligible for testing.
 Residents do not have to be symptomatic in order to take the test.

 Can non-Fishers residents, or unincorporated Fishers residents, utilize testing services for a fee?

 No, testing is only available for incorporated Fishers residents at this time.

 What types of tests will be conducted?

 Will antibody or antigen testing be available?

 Paramedics from the Fishers Fire Department will perform COVID-19 tests.
 Test results will be provided by Mid-America Clinical Laboratories.

 How do I sign up for a test?